-22.(1) When exercising a power, duty or responsibility relating to the financial administration of the First Nation, a councillor must

-(a) comply with this Law, the Act, any other applicable First Nation law, policies, procedures and any applicable standards,

-(b) act honestly, in good faith and in the best interests of the First Nation,

-(c) exercise the care, diligence and skill that a reasonably prudent individual would exercise in comparable circumstances, and

-(d) avoid conflicts of interest and comply with the applicable policy and procedure made under section 21.

-(2) Annually a councillor must file with the chief administrative officer a written disclosure of his or her private interests which could result in a conflict of interest.

-(3) If a councillor believes he or she has a conflict of interest, the councillor must disclose the circumstances to the council in writing as soon as practicable.

-(4) If it has been determined under this Law or by a court of competent jurisdiction that a councillor has contravened this section, the Council may take any or all of the following actions:

-(a) remove the councillor from their assigned administrative responsibilities or portfolio;

-(b) withhold the councillor's compensation or honoraria for a period of time;

-(c) record the Council's displeasure in the Council minutes;

-(d) take any other appropriate action authorized under any other First Nation law, code or policy;

-(e) use any legal means available to it to remedy the situation.
+- 22.(1) When exercising a power, duty or responsibility relating to the financial administration of the First Nation, a councillor must - (a) comply with this Law, the Act, any other applicable First Nation law, policies, procedures and any applicable standards, - (b) act honestly, in good faith and in the best interests of the First Nation, - (c) exercise the care, diligence and skill that a reasonably prudent individual would exercise in comparable circumstances, and - (d) avoid conflicts of interest and comply with the applicable policy and procedure made under section 21. - (2) Annually a councillor must file with the band administrator a written disclosure of his or her private interests which could result in a conflict of interest. - (3) If a councillor believes he or she has a conflict of interest, the councillor must disclose the circumstances to the council in writing as soon as practicable. - (4) If it has been determined under this Law through an investigative process established by Ahtahkakoop in accordance with the principles of procedural fairness and natural justice, or by a court of competent jurisdiction that a councillor has contravened this section, the Council may take any or all of the following actions: - (a) remove the councillor from their assigned administrative responsibilities or portfolio: - (b) withhold the councillor's compensation or honoraria for a period of time; - (c) record the Council's displeasure in the Council minutes; - (d) take any other appropriate action authorized under any other First Nation law, code or policy; - (e) use any legal means available to it to remedy the situation.